animeshtrivedi/crail-netty/README.md

 crail.datanode.netty.port            19862
 ```

-You should put them in `$CRAIL_HOME/conf/crail-site.conf`.
+You should put them in the `$CRAIL_HOME/conf/crail-site.conf` file.

 **Note:** Currently these values cannot be overidden by a command line
 parameter.
 We will support this feature with the next release.

 ## Enabling data transfer on netty
-The instructions to start a crail datanode is mostly similar to crail
+Instructions to start a crail datanode is mostly similar to crail
 (https://github.com/zrlio/crail#deploying).
 Crail-netty implements a
 specific type of crail datanode which does data transfers to a client
 over netty.
-To run this crail-netty datanode
+To run this crail-netty datanode:
 ```bash
 $CRAIL_HOME/bin/crail datanode -t com.ibm.crail.datanode.netty.NettyDataNode
 ```